Disease Guide ·Urinary Tract Infection ·2026

 Urinary Tract Infection in Cats - symptoms, vet costs & insurance

-Urinary tract infections in cats — diagnosis costs $150-$400 and antibiotic treatment runs $50-$200.
-True bacterial UTIs are actually less common in cats than in dogs, particularly in younger cats.
-Most urinary symptoms in young cats are caused by feline idiopathic cystitis (FIC), not infection.
-UTIs are more common in senior cats and cats with underlying conditions like diabetes or kidney disease.
+Urinary tract infections in cats - diagnosis $150-$400, antibiotics $50-$200.
+True bacterial UTIs are less common than in dogs.
+Most urinary symptoms in young cats are feline idiopathic cystitis (FIC), not infection.
+UTIs are more common in seniors and cats with diabetes or kidney disease.

 Urinary Tract Infection - vet costs and insurance